Implementing Transitions with @TransitionSet

 Next Steps

-With states and transitions defined using annotations, the entire state machine is automatically configured.
-No manual registration, no complex setup - just focus on your automation logic!
+With states and transitions defined using @TransitionSet annotations, the entire state machine is automatically configured.
+The framework handles all registration and wiring - you just focus on your automation logic!